Upper School Curriculum

 United States History

 Designed to provide students with a chronological and thematic view of American history, this course begins with the Native American migration throughout the Americas and concludes with the present.
-The course content focuses on major historical events and their effect on United States history, major themes throughout United States history, and the analysis and interpretation of history.
+The course content focuses on major historical events and their effect on United States history, major themes throughout United States history and the analysis and interpretation of history.
 In addition, skill development will focus on critical thinking, writing and research.
-Finally, the course will attempt to link events of the past with contemporary American issues.
+Finally, the course will both attempt to link past events with contemporary American issues and focus on the topics, themes and events with which students show the most interest and concern.

 Honors United States History

-A more rigorous version of U.S. History, this course will require more primary source reading, historical research and written analysis.
-Solid reading and writing skills, along with a willingness to devote considerable time to homework and study, are necessary to succeed.
-The focus will be the American Revolution to the 20th century.
+A more rigorous version of U.S. History, this course will require more primary source reading, historical research and written analysis along with a variety of project-based assessments.
+Solid reading, writing and time management skills are necessary to succeed.
+The focus will be on the first interactions with the Indigenous peoples of North America through the 20th century.
 Students will investigate the various social and political factors that have shaped American democracy, the emergence of the United States as a world power, the economic problems caused by changing conditions and the various social forces and movements that have reshaped the basic fabric of American society.

 Prerequisite: History teacher recommendation based on classroom performance.